bdwilson/CameraRollReducer/README.md

 <b>This process will modify your camera roll images on your iOS device, but it
 will not impact things like EXIF data, but it will adjust the modification times on your files.
-It is advised that you sync your camera roll via other means prior to doing this, either by using iCloud, Dropbox, or some other solution like PhotoSync.
+It is advised that you sync/backup your original-sized camera roll images via other means prior to doing this, either by using iCloud, Dropbox, or some other solution like PhotoSync.
 You have been warned!
 </b>